1. What is the legal framework governing bribery in Italy?

 ii. perform or have performed an act contrary to his/her official duties, or omit or delay an act by his/her own office (Section 319 ICC).

-In both the above-mentioned hypotheses, the offence is considered committed only if the money or other advantages or their promise is accepted by a public official.
-If not, the different criminal offence of “aiding and abetting bribery” (Section 322 ICC) is considered committed.
+In both the above-mentioned hypotheses, the offence is considered committed only if the undue money or other advantages or their promise is accepted by a public official.
+If the offer or promise is not accepted, the different criminal offence of “aiding and abetting bribery” (Section 322 ICC) is considered committed.

 Not only the public official involved, but also the corruptor is subject to the sanctions provided for by the law in the above-mentioned cases (Section 321 ICC).

-The ICC also punishes the conduct of any public official who abuses his/her own position by forcing or inducing someone to give or promise money or other advantages (Sections 317 and 319-quater ICC).
+The ICC also punishes the conduct of any public official who, by abusing his/her own position or powers, either (a) forces or (b) induces someone to unduly give or promise money or other advantages to him/her or a third party (Sections 317 and 319-quater ICC).
+In scenario (b), whoever gives or promises the above is also punished.

-Other criminal offences are: bribery in judicial acts (i.e. bribery aimed at favoring or damaging a party in a civil, criminal or administrative proceedings, Section 319-ter ICC); foreign bribery (i.e. bribery involving public officials of foreign states, as well as officials of certain European and International institutions, Section 322-bis ICC); and private bribery (i.e. bribery involving directors, general managers, accounting officers, auditors or liquidators of private companies, Section 2635 ICIC).
+Other criminal offences are: bribery in judicial acts (i.e. bribery aimed at favoring or damaging a party in a civil, criminal or administrative proceeding, Section 319-ter ICC); foreign bribery (i.e. bribery involving public officials of foreign states, as well as officials of certain European and International institutions or judicial authorities, Section 322-bis ICC); and private bribery (i.e. bribery involving directors, general managers, accounting officers, auditors or liquidators of private companies, Section 2635 ICIC).

 4. What is the jurisdictional reach of the legal framework?

-Bribery of foreign public officials committed by an Italian citizen is also a crime (section 322-bis ICC).
+Bribery of foreign public officials, as well as officials of certain European and International institutions or judicial authorities, that is committed by an Italian citizen is also a crime (Section 322-bis ICC).

 Private bribery is subject to Italian legislation when: (i) at least a segment of the prohibited conduct takes place in Italy; or, (ii) if the criminal offence is committed abroad by an Italian citizen, in the presence of certain circumstances (for example, at the request of the Italian Minister of Justice).